 Sub-theme 8: Digital Health and Innovation

 Want to hear what ICN’s thought leaders are working on?
-Join us at the ICN Plenary lectures to hear from the brilliant minds changing the world of nursing as we know it.
+Join us at the ICN Plenary lectures to hear from the brilliant minds changing the world of nursing.

-Main Sessions will feature highly esteemed international and local speakers who will dive deep in their 20/30-minute presentations to uncover some of the most important issues facing nurses today.
-They provide opportunities to build relationships for in-depth exchange of experience and expertise within and beyond the international nursing community
+Main Sessions will feature highly esteemed international and local speakers who will dive deep in their 15/20-minute presentations to uncover some of the most important issues facing nurses today.
+They provide opportunities to build relationships for in-depth exchange of experience and expertise within and beyond the international nursing community.

-The sessions will also bring us insight on the latest developments of nursing contributions to improving health and wellness for individuals, families, communities and the entire world.
-Big topics affecting nursing will be covered, including public health preparedness and response, global heath priorities, health workforce, ethics, leadership, nursing regulation, advanced practice, etc. Join the discussion!
+The sessions will focus on lessons learned from the COVID-19 pandemic and the way forward.
+They will also bring us insight on the latest developments of nursing contributions to improving health and wellness for individuals, families, communities and the entire world.
+Big topics affecting nursing will be covered, including public health preparedness and response, global heath priorities, health workforce, ethics, leadership, nursing regulation, advanced practice, and many more.
+Join the discussion!

-Concurrent sessions are composed of up to 9 oral abstract presentations (10 minutes each), selected among the best abstracts submitted to the ICN 2021 Congress.
+Concurrent sessions are composed of oral abstract presentations (10 minutes pre-recorded video each), selected among the best abstracts submitted to the ICN 2021 Congress.
 Concurrent sessions provide great opportunities for participants to share scientific knowledge and practice of clinical care, to engage stimulating discussions and to gain insight on the eight abstract sub-themes (Nursing leadership, Epidemics and pandemics, Nursing regulation and education, Quality and safety, Nursing care and advanced practice nursing, Nursing workforce, Global health challenges and Digital health and innovation).

 This year, besides scientific abstracts, ICN has created concurrent sessions for COVID-19 case studies.
-Case study sessions highlight the vital contribution of nurses in the battle for public health and wellbeing in the pandemic and to encourage nurses to share their own experience to those of others working in relation to COVID-19.
+Case study sessions highlight the vital contribution of nurses in the battle for public health and wellbeing in the pandemic and encourage nurses to share their own experience with others working in relation to COVID-19.

-We will be accepting symposia proposals by invitation only.
+We will be accepting symposia proposals by invitation from ICN only.
 Selected proposals will be allocated a 60-minute slot in the programme devoted to a specific theme.
-Each symposium is organized by a recognized expert in the field who leads a coherent session with 3-4 international speakers working together thoughtfully to highlight the latest nursing practice, research, education and professional issues.
+Each symposium is organised by a recognised expert in the field who leads a coherent session with 3-4 international speakers working together thoughtfully to highlight the latest nursing practice, research, education and professional issues.
 Cutting edge nursing and health topics will be explored from a global perspective.

-Our industry partners will have 60 or 90 minute slots to connect with you and share their latest research and developments.
+Our industry partners will have 60-minute slots to connect with you and share their latest research and developments.